-Prescriptions for warfarin, methotrexate and lithium were highlighted with a sticker containing the name of the high-risk medicine attached to the assembled prescription bag.
+Prescriptions for warfarin, methotrexate and lithium were highlighted with a see pharmacist sticker attached to the assembled prescription bag.
 This was to enable the pharmacist to provide the appropriate counselling when handing out the prescription.
-The patient medication record (PMR) for a patient prescribed warfarin was reviewed and it contained a history of previous INR records and warfarin doses.
-The pharmacist was aware of the risks associated with supplying valproate.
-She explained that a clinical audit of patients prescribed valproate had been carried out and no patients who met the risk criteria had been identified.
-Patient information resources for the supply of valproate were available.
+The patient medication records (PMR) for some people prescribed warfarin were reviewed and some contained a history of previous INR records, but not all.
+The pharmacy team were aware of the risks associated with the use of valproate during pregnancy.
+The pharmacy manager explained that an audit of people prescribed valproate had been carried out, one person who met the risk criteria had been identified and had been given the necessary information.
+Patient information resources for the supply of valproate were present.

 The work flow in the pharmacy was organised into separate areas with dispensing bench space and designated checking areas for the pharmacist and ACPT.
 Dispensed by and checked by boxes were initialled on the medication labels to provide an audit trail.
 Baskets were used to separate prescriptions, to reduce the risk of medicines becoming mixed up during dispensing.
+Prescriptions that were accuracy checked by the ACPT had been clinically checked by a pharmacist.
+The pharmacist's initials were added to the top of each prescription to indicate the clinical check had been carried out.
+The pharmacy had detailed clinical intervention records for people that had been documented by the pharmacist.
+For example, a patient had been prescribed both warfarin and aspirin on their repeat prescription by their GP.
+So, the pharmacist contacted the GP to clarify if this was intended.

-The pharmacy had some people's repeat prescriptions being dispensed offsite at a hub, referred to by the pharmacy team as offsite dispensing solutions (ODS).
-The ACPT provided a detailed explanation and demonstration of how this service worked in practice.
-Once the prescription was received from the GP it was clinically checked by a pharmacist and accuracy checked by the ACPT.
+Some repeat prescriptions were being dispensed offsite at a hub, referred to by the pharmacy team as offsite dispensing solutions (ODS).
+A member of the pharmacy team provided a detailed explanation and demonstration of how this service worked in practice.
+Once the prescription was received from the GP it was clinically checked by a pharmacist and accuracy checked by an ACPT.
 The accuracy check involved checking that the prescription data had been correctly inputted before it was sent to the hub.
 An audit trail for these tasks was kept on the computer.
 Each stage of the process was clearly defined, and the pharmacy team were able to track this.
-If a prescription request was sent to the hub from the pharmacy on a Tuesday it was assembled and received back in the pharmacy on a Thursday.
-The pharmacy team informed people of the timescales and turnaround times for their repeat prescriptions to be dispensed offsite and if necessary prescriptions were dispensed locally by the branch.
+If a prescription request was sent to the hub from the pharmacy on a Tuesday, the assembled medicine would be received back in the pharmacy on the Thursday.
+The pharmacy team informed people of the timescales and turnaround times for their repeat prescriptions to be dispensed offsite and, if necessary, prescriptions were dispensed locally by the branch.
 Once the assembled prescription was received back from the hub, it was matched up with the respective prescription and placed in the retrieval area.
 Fridge medicines and CDs were dispensed locally by the pharmacy and not the hub.
 And were added to the assembled prescription at the point of collection.
-The pharmacy team members spoken to said that ODS had caused some disruption to the workload when it was initially rolled out, but this had improved since.
+The pharmacy team members spoken to said that ODS had been rolled out in November and there had been no issues for patients or the team.

-The pharmacy supplied medicines in multi-compartment compliance aids for some people.
-Patient information leaflets were included, and hospital discharge summaries were kept for the pharmacist to refer to.
-The assembled compliance aids awaiting collection had individual medicine descriptions added and patient information leaflets included for all medicines.
-The pharmacy was working a week in advance for dispensing the multi-compartment compliance aids.
+Multi-compartment compliance aid packs were dispensed offsite at a hub pharmacy for some people.
+Patient information leaflets were included with the first supply of medication and when a patient requested them thereafter.
+This meant people may not always have the most up to date information about their treatment.
+Hospital discharge summaries were kept for the pharmacist to refer to.
+The assembled compliance aid packs awaiting collection had individual medicine descriptions added.
+The pharmacy was working two weeks in advance for the compliance aid service.